itszero/onenet/README.md

 * EMULab experiments managing is not supported in this release

-Due to the uncertainty of swapping in/out of experiments in terms of the cost of time and success rate.
-As forementioned, you can use `emulab/emulab.py` to help you create a compatible experiment automatically though.
+Due to the uncertainty of swapping in/out of experiments in terms of the cost of time and success rate, the support is removed from this release.
+As forementioned, you can still use `emulab/emulab.py` to help you create a compatible experiment automatically though.

 ## License